touchlab/KMMBridge/website/docs/PORTING_0.3.x.md

 ### VersionWriter and VersionManager

 The original KMMBridge had `VersionManager` and `VersionWriter`.
 These interfaces were responsible for finding and incrementing versions, and for "writing" them.
 Since KMMBridge is no longer managing versions, these are redundant.
-As mentioned above, KMMBridge was managing a lot of git commands internally, and all of that is driven by versions.
+As mentioned above, KMMBridge was managing a lot of git commands internally, and all of that was driven by version management.
 Moving that to CI makes KMMBridge much simpler, and is much easier to reason about and customize.

 As a result, the following functions no longer exist in the KMMBridge config block: